Anthropology (ANTH)

 In-depth exploration of contemporary theoretical issues within anthropology.

-, RELS 422.
+, RELS 4220.
 This course is intended to impart an understanding of the vitality and rich diversity of contemporary Pacific Northwest American Indian societies, their histories, and their literatures, e. g. , in the arts and expressive culture, in governmental affairs both indigenous and external, in economics, ecological relations and natural resources, in health care, and in family, social and religious life, in oral traditions, in world views and cultural values.
 This understanding is inclusive of both indigenous cultural, as well as contact-historical, expressions.
 An understanding of Tribal sovereignty and its varied meanings is key to this outcome.
-ANTH 422 is cooperative: open to WSU degree-seeking students.
 Cooperative: open to WSU degree-seeking students.

 Bases of social and political organization; kin based units; non-kin units; political units through primitive states.
 Additional projects/assignments required for graduate credit.

 Investigation of the techniques of historical archaeology as well as an introduction to historic material culture and the theories that inform historical archaeology research.
 Additional projects/assignments required for graduate credit.
-Cooperative: WSU degree-seeking students.
+ANTH 5310 is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.

 An overview and detailed study of the major classes of material culture commonly recovered on historical sites.
 Course emphasizes the identification of historical materials and introduction of a variety of analytical tools used in historical archaeology.